patrickbwarren/transam-triton/TRIMCC.md

 ./trimcc fastvdu_rom.tri -o FASTVDU_ROM
 ```
 The user ROM can be run with the emulator using `-u FASTVDU_ROM`.
 For
-the tape binary (which is for testing purposes really),
+the tape binary (which is really only for testing purposes),
 re-vectorisation of the VDU output is set up by running the code at
 0x1602 (i.e. with the 'G' monitor function).